emweb/winstng/README-winst.txt

 LICENSE

-winst itself is under the MIT license.
+winstng itself is under the MIT license.

 The various patches have the same license as the software they apply for